 If you compare 10Web’s test results and prices with the other contenders’ you’ll find that this combination is quite a rarity.
 Now some might argue that for example GoDaddy’s prices are close to 10Web’s and at times even lower.

-To that we respond that when you compare the plans of the two companies you’ll find that we provide more extensive services at a higher quality since we provide managed WordPress hosting and not just shared hosting.
+To that, we respond that when you compare the plans of the two companies you’ll find that we provide more extensive services at a higher quality since we provide automated WordPress hosting and not just managed or shared hosting.
 Our speed test results have unmistakably proven this aspect.

 And to those who argue that the other hosting companies provide discounts, we’d like to remind our readers that with us, you won’t have any hidden prices – we have a very transparent and consistent price scheme.
 You won’t risk waking up one day and realizing that your plan costs you four times what you used to pay, just because the discount period is now over.